pingcap/docs-cn/CONTRIBUTING.md

     - `needs-cherry-pick-3.1` label: sre-bot will submit a PR to the `release-3.1` branch.
     - `needs-cherry-pick-3.0` label: sre-bot will submit a PR to the `release-3.0` branch.
     - `needs-cherry-pick-2.1` label: sre-bot will submit a PR to the `release-2.1` branch.
+    - `needs-cherry-pick-master` label: sre-bot will submit a PR to the `master` branch.

 - If most of your changes apply to multiple docs versions but some differences exist among versions, you still can use cherry-pick labels to let sre-bot create PRs to other versions.
 After the PR to another version is successfully submitted by sre-bot, you can make changes to that PR.